Radu Lupu: Personal life

-Lupu's first marriage was in 1971 to the cellist Elizabeth Wilson (born 1947), daughter of diplomat Sir Archibald Duncan Wilson.
+Lupu's first marriage was in 1971 to the cellist Elizabeth Wilson (born 1947), daughter of diplomat Sir Duncan Wilson.
 He lived in Lausanne, Switzerland, with his second wife Delia, a violinist in the Orchestre de Chambre de Lausanne.
 He had a son, Daniel.

 For most of his career, Lupu often refused to grant interviews to the press out of "fear of being misunderstood or misquoted".
 His aversion to the press and publicity has prompted them to label him as "the reclusive Radu Lupu", with The Independent referring to him as a "woolly recluse" and "like someone dragged unwillingly into the concert hall but asked to leave his begging-bowl outside."
 In addition, Lupu usually did not allow radio broadcasts of his performances.
 In 1994, Chicago Tribune noted that Lupu's press kit then contained one single interview he granted to Clavier magazine in 1981.
 Other published interviews include a "conversation" that Lupu granted to Clavier in 1992 and an interview from 1975 that was aired on BBC Radio 3.

 Lupu died in Lausanne, after a long illness, on 17 April 2022, aged 76.